juliansgottfried/Dengue/README.md

 On your local machine:

 Place this repo somewhere on your computer.
-Make a secondary directory somewhere else to store fitting results.
+Make a secondary directory somewhere else to store fitting files and results.
 In the file "path_vars.sh", edit the "local_path" and "store_path" variables to be the path names to the repo and the secondary directory, respectively.

 TO RUN